AaronPhilipp/youtube_data_api/README.md

 The video ID will be located at the end of the video URL, right after the `v=`.

 ### comment ID

+When you comment a YouTube Video you get an unique comment ID which looks like this: UgwibHX_mctrwUcNmrl4AaABAg.
+When you reply to a comment your comment ID is concatenated with the comment ID of the parent (the comment you're replying) and looks like this: UgwibHX_mctrwUcNmrl4AaABAg.9he9SIE3ktd9igqkBpGExC.